-Total bill was 55 AED or just under $15.
+The total bill was 55 AED or just under $15.

 This was hands down one of the most memorable meals I’ve ever eaten.
 The restaurant is clean and quite basic, but the food was something to write home about.
 I look forward to returning to eat here again for my next visit to Dubai, that’s for sure.

 This place has been serving kebabs for over 38 years.
-Busy on every night of the week, the small canteen-style eatery has it sorted.
+Busy every night of the week, the small canteen-style eatery has it sorted.
 The menu is short, the options are awesome.

 Take your pick from hummus, chicken soup and a range of different kebabs.
 These are all served with either rice or bread and tomato, cucumber, onion and a side dish of garlic sauce.

 Expect to pay around 40-50 AED ($10-13) per person for a generous meal.